 Be very cautious of doing this if there is a possibility of broken bones or spinal injury.
 If you suspect a spinal injury or broken bone, lay your pet on a board to immobilize it with straps or cords.
 Pay special attention to immobilizing the head and neck.

 We hope this has helped you understand what to do in a pet emergency.
-If you have any questions, feel free to reach out to our staff.
+If you have any questions, feel free to call (970) 416-0232 to speak with our staff.
 We are more than happy to help you.
 You can also read about when to use urgent pet care to learn more.